There is no charge for your initial phone consultation with Program Director, Michael Herman.

-- Next, he will schedule a meeting between you and that member of our team.
-At that meeting, you and the person assigned to your case will review the facts to facilitate the best resolution of your case.
+- Next he will schedule a meeting with you and that member of our team.
+At that meeting you and the person assigned to the case will review the facts to facilitate the best resolution to your case.

 Services to Best Suit Your Needs

 Most people choose dispute resolution over litigating through the courts because they want to achieve one or more of these goals:

 - Reduce the emotional stress a trial can have on their family and/or themselves